ethereum/ethereum-org-website/public/content/dao/index.md

 ---
-title: Decentralized autonomous organizations (DAOs)
+title: What is a DAO? | Decentralized Autonomous Organization
 description: An overview of DAOs on Ethereum
 lang: en
 template: use-cases